5space/MinecraftSkinTotem/README.md

 ###### Usage:
 ```
-./totem.sh Username
+python3 totem.py Username
 ```

-The script will generate both an image in the root directory as well as a resource pack folder that can be dragged into your resourcepacks directory.
+The script will generate both a larger preview image in the root directory as well as a resource pack folder that can be dragged into your resourcepacks directory.
+(Only works in 1.13/1.14)